chinlock/DataProductsProject/README.md

-# DataProductsProject
-Project for the Coursera Course on Data Products
+# Data Products Project

-This is a project by Chinlock for the Coursera Course "Developing Data Products"
+This is a project by Chinlock for the Coursera Course "Developing Data Products" done in June 2015.

 The Shiny App is available at: https://chinlock.shinyapps.io/DataProductsProject